 - Add paraprofessionals to high poverty schools in grades K-2 in order to increase one-on-one instruction and support for students who often come to school unprepared to learn.
 If we want every child to succeed, we must recognize that kids who live in poverty need additional supports.

-- Neighborhood public schools are the center of their community.
+- Support neighborhood public schools which are the center of our communities.
 When we develop community schools that foster strong relationships between parents, teachers, and students, and the larger community, we will create an environment where the entire community can thrive.